Back to list

 When he saw that their hands did not reach toward it, he found them strange and felt apprehensive about them.
 (11:70)

 He must be reassured.
-Then he begins to plead, especially for Lut.
+Then he begins to plead, especially for Lut (peace be upon him).
 Why this tone here?
-Because Hud needs to show that the prophet is not a block of stone.
+Because Hud (peace be upon him) needs to show that the prophet is not a block of stone.
 Uprightness is not the absence of trembling; it is faithfulness through trembling.

-In Hud, Ibrahim helps make istiqama human, inhabited, vulnerable – but not overthrown.
+In Hud (peace be upon him), Ibrahim (peace be upon him) helps make istiqama human, inhabited, vulnerable – but not overthrown.

 The surah’s title announces its function.
-Ibrahim (14) works the passage from darkness to light, gratitude, ingratitude, the stability of the word, the relationship between sky and earth.
+Ibrahim (peace be upon him) (14) works the passage from darkness to light, gratitude, ingratitude, the stability of the word, the relationship between sky and earth.

 ﴿أَلَمْ تَرَ كَيْفَ ضَرَبَ اللَّهُ مَثَلًا كَلِمَةً طَيِّبَةً كَشَجَرَةٍ طَيِّبَةٍ أَصْلُهَا ثَابِتٌ وَفَرْعُهَا فِي السَّمَاءِ﴾